henribru/google-ads-stubs/README.md

 ## Caveats

 There are some caveats.
-The primary one is that type inference does _not_ work for the `get_type` and `get_service` methods of `Client`.
-The only exception is `get_service("GoogleAdsService")`, which is supported since it's so common.
-The workaround in other cases is to explicitly state the type.
-For `get_type` you can also instantiate the object directly to get inference.
+The primary one is that type inference does _not_ work for the `get_type` method of `Client`.The workaround is to explicitly state the type.
+You can also instantiate the object directly to get inference.

 ```python
 # Replace this: